nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 pratice, and over time we learned that it was a great idea to also add traffic and load management to these libraries.

--   What do you do to incoming RPCs when your system is starting to overload?
+* What do you do to incoming RPCs when your system is starting to overload?
--   Should you hold those requests in a queue, or immediately reject them?
+* Should you hold those requests in a queue, or immediately reject them?
--   What metrics should you use to determine that your system is overloaded?
+* What metrics should you use to determine that your system is overloaded?
--   How can you avoid entering a cascading failure when too many parts of the system think they are overloaded?
+* How can you avoid entering a cascading failure when too many parts of the system think they are overloaded?

-Alejo Forero Cuervo wrote about the lessons learned in the SRE book chapter [Handling Overload](https://sre.google/sre-book/handling-overload/), it's worth reading.
+Alejo Forero Cuervo wrote about the lessons learned in the SRE book chapter&nbsp;[Handling Overload](https://sre.google/sre-book/handling-overload/), it's worth reading.
 One by one, we added careful logic to the libraries to automatically set these parameters based on experience and internal